Virginia Tech® home

 Exploring Forest Carbon Program Opportunities for Woodland Owners

 Researchers from the Forest Economics Lab in the Department of Forest Resources and Environmental Conservation at Virginia Tech are conducting a statewide study to learn more about woodland owners’ perspectives on forest carbon programs.
 These programs offer woodland owners an opportunity to access carbon markets in exchange for certain forest management actions.
-As these programs continue to develop, our goal is to identify which program features shape landowner participation and, most importantly, how forest carbon programs affect landowner well-being.
+As these programs continue to develop, our goal is to identify which program features shape landowner participation decisions and, most importantly, how forest carbon programs affect landowner well-being.

-What are forest carbon programs?
+What are Forest carbon programs?

-How woodland owners are selected for this survey?
+How are woodland owners selected for this survey?

 Woodland owners across Virginia have been randomly selected using publicly available landownership data.
-If you were selected, you may receive a postcard invitation like the one below from our research team at Virginia Tech.
+If you were selected, you should receive a postcard invitation like the one below from our research team at Virginia Tech.

 White postcard with a photo of mountains covered in green trees on the left side.
 Maroon text above the image says "Help Improve Forest Carbon Programs in Virginia".
 Black text below image says "The Forest economics lab at Virginia Tech is conducting a confidential survey to understand woodland owner opinions about forest carbon programs."
 Below that, in orange, text says "Turn over for quick instructions on how to take the survey".
 Below that is a maroon and orange logo for Virginia Tech College of Natural Resources and Environment ".
 On the left side of the postcard, black text says "front side - this area is for name and address."